zacharycohn/zacharycohn.github.io/_posts/2014-01-5-Sometimes-Its-The-Little-Things.md

 "In the last six years, there is so much new hotel and hostel."
 He grumbled.
 I asked him why.

-"Too many tourists come visit."
+"Too many tourists come visit.It got quiet.

-It got quiet.
 We weren't exactly sure what to make of that.
 A few minutes later, he started playing tour guide, and telling us what else was near Vienna.

 "Fifty minutes east is Bratislava.
 Four hours north is Prague.
-Three hours west is Munich."

-"Haha, it sounds like you don't want us here!"
+Three hours west is Munich."Haha, it sounds like you don't want us here!"
 I interrupted him, playfully.

 "I take you back to the airport?"
 He laughed.
 I'm not entirely sure he was kidding.